-Hargrove’s studio practice is primarily drawing, but includes investigations into other media such as photography, sculpture and installation.
-Having received a Bachelor of Arts degree from Vanderbilt and a Master of Fine Arts degree from the Vermont College of Fine Art, Hargrove’s work has been shown in numerous juried shows and invitational exhibitions across the country; last summer, her detailed pencil drawings were on display in the Frist Center’s Metamorphoses exhibition.
-She is also a member of the Nashville artist collective COOP, a curatorial group committed to presenting challenging, new or under-represented artists and artworks in the community.
+BA Fine Arts, Vanderbilt University MFA Visual Arts, Vermont College of Fine Arts Kristi Hargrove focuses her studio practice primarily on drawing, but she also investigates other media such as photography, sculpture, and installations.
+Hargrove has exhibited her work in numerous juried shows and invitational exhibitions across the country.
+She recently displayed her detailed pencil drawings in the Frist Center’s Metamorphoses exhibition.
+Hargrove is a member of the Nashville artist collective COOP, a curatorial group committed to presenting challenging, new, or under-represented artists and artworks in the community.

 BA Studio Arts, The Evergreen State College MFA Photography, Savannah College of Art and Design